 The resiliency assessment process provided and educational opportunity for decision makers on how an organization might be vulnerable to climate change.
 The effort inspired organizations to pursue climate adaptation planning and augment andy existing contingency plans to include climate projections.

-Contacts: Daniel Schoonmaker, West Michigan Sustainable Business Forum
+Project Partners: Daniel Schoonmaker, West Michigan Sustainable Business Forum